NoahNMorton/PainterProgram/README.md

 A painting program written in java.

 #Running
 You can directly execute the jar, or do one of the below methods.
+Also ensure you have at least Java 7 installed.

 ###Running in Windows:
 Included in the release is a .bat file.
 Running that bat file will run the jar, executing the program.